krissi2023/krissi-pimpin-pempire-new/Stories/PimpinPaul/Pimpin_Pauls_Comics_Complete.md

 ---

-## Issue 1: The Origin of the Digital Side-Cake
+## Issue 1: The Origin of the Digital Side-Kick

 **Subtitle:** Before Diamond, there was only Pimpin Paul and the perfect logic of Yagi.